FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-10.md

 server hardware and operating system functions, with that server hardware resources shared across all programs including the operating system.
+{::comment}

+    [MB56]: This makes assumptions on the software architecture.
+We need to make sure this is generic enough.
+    For example, what is a server?
+Etc.
+    Does it applies to container, microservice, SF a la RFC7665, VNF a la ETSI, etc.?

+    [VP57]: Ask Maciek.

+{:/comment}

-Given that the SUT is a shared multi-tenant environment encompassing the DUT and other components, the DUT might inadvertently experience interference from the operating system or other software operating on the same server.
+Given that the SUT is a shared multi-tenant environment encompassing the DUT and other components,
+{::comment}

+    [MB58]: Such as?

+    [VP59]: We should reformulate.
+Other components may differ (give few examples) but interference is general.

+{:/comment}
+the DUT might inadvertently
+experience interference from the operating system or other software operating on the same server.

 Some of this interference can be mitigated.
-For instance, pinning DUT program threads to specific CPU cores and isolating those cores can prevent context switching.
+For instance, pinning DUT program threads to specific CPU cores {::comment}

+    [MB60]: If many?
+Or do we assume there are always many?

+    [VP61]: Reformulate.

+{:/comment}
+and isolating those cores can prevent context switching.

 Despite taking all feasible precautions, some adverse effects may still impact